awesto/django-shop/docs/tutorial/multilingual-product.rst

 	:linenos:
 	:language: python
 	:lines: 8-10, 12, 15-18, 21-22, 27-28, 49, 77-
+	:emphasize-lines: 11, 18-19

+In comparison to the simple Smart Card model, the field ``description`` can now accept text in different languages.

-A model with translations requires an additional model manager and a table storing the translated fields.
+In order to work properly, a model with translations requires an additional model manager and a table storing the translated fields.
 Accessing an instance of this model behaves exactly the same as an untranslated model.
 Therefore it can be used as a drop-in replacement for our simple ``SmartCard`` model.

 Translatable model in Django Admin